WorldBrain/Memex/Readme.md

   Reload.
 - If you changed the 'content_script', it seems browser-dependent whether newly opened pages will get the new version.
 Better reload the extension to be sure.

+### Guideline for Contribution

+Please follow the given guideline to make it easier for the maintainer to review and evaluate your work.

+**NOTE:**By sending a pull request you willingly waive all your copyrights on the code, so that it can be published in the public domain.
+For further information look into [Unlicense](http://unlicense.org/)

+* It is recommended that the developers use a text editor that supports editor config files for consistent spacing and other code styling.

+* Before taking on an issue please give a rough outline of your approach below the issue tracker so that the maintainers can tell if the approach is correct or not.
+Also include a short description of changes made to the code in the description of each pull request made.

+* Before sending a Pull Request, make sure the code conforms to the styling guide.
+You can check for errors in styling by running the command ```sudo npm run lint```.
+For trivial error fixes it is recommended that you use ```sudo npm run lint-fix```.

+* Remove all errors and and fix the code styling before sending a pull request.
+It is also required that you update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.

+* After sending a Pul Request please be patient, a maintainer will review it soon.
+Any derogatory language will not be tolerated.
+Please conform to the standard guidelines of [Contributor Covenant](http://contributor-covenant.org/).